Couleslaw/Project-L/docs/UserDocs/index.md

 ## Game Overview

-In **Project L**, you solve puzzles by filling them in with colorful tetromino pieces.
+In **Project L**, you solve puzzles by filling them in with colorful Tetris-like pieces.
 When you finish a puzzle, you get some points and also a new piece as a reward.
 By doing this, you increase your collection of pieces and can solve more difficult puzzles.
 If you don't have enough pieces to solve a puzzle, you can trade the pieces you have for new ones or take a new basic piece from the shared reserve.

 Players take turns and in each turn they must perform 3 actions, for example: take a new puzzle and place two pieces into it.
 The 5 possible actions are explained bellow.